 Best Way To Get Rid of Moles in Yard (No-Kill)

-These are the two best “No-Kill” methods to Get Rid of Moles for those who prefer to remove moles from their lawn – without harming them.
+These are the two best “No-Kill” methods for Getting Rid of Moles for those who prefer to remove moles from their lawn without harming them.

 Both methods involve locating live mole tunnels and capturing them alive.
 The captured moles are then released to a remote location away from your home.